From BR Bullpen

 Biographical Information

-Brad Ausmus is high on the list of major league catchers who have played the most games at the position.
-As of 2010 he is in his 18th major league season at age 41, and has appeared in over 1,900 games at catcher.
+Brad Ausmus ranks 7th on the all-time list of major league catchers in games caught.
+A very durable and cerebral receiver, he retired at age 41, after 18 major league seasons -- having appeared in over 1,900 games at catcher.

+A big favorite of former Tigers GM Randy Smith, he spent two tours with Detroit..
 After several years with the Padres, Ausmus was traded to the Detroit Tigers and spent half of the 1996 season with them.
 Detroit traded him to Houston and he spent 1997-98 with the Houston Astros.
-Houston traded him back to the Tigers for 1999-2000 and after the 2000 season the Tigers traded him back to Houston, where he spent 2001-08.
+Houston traded him back to Smith and the Tigers for 1999-2000.
+After the 2000 season the Tigers traded him back to Houston, where he spent 2001-08.

-After retiring, Ausmus became a Special Assistant to the GM for the San Diego Padres in 2011.
+After retiring, Ausmus became a special assistant to the GM for the San Diego Padres in 2011.
 In 2012, Ausmus was named manager of the Israel national baseball team for the 2013 World Baseball Classic Qualifiers, to be held in Jupiter, FL.
-He said that he would build the team around current and former major leaguers of Jewish background, with former players Shawn Green and Gabe Kapler having already indicated their interest in being part of the team.
+He said that he would build the team around current and former major leaguers of Jewish background, with players such as Shawn Green, Gabe Kapler and Josh Satin as well as prospects like Cody Decker, Nate Freiman and Joc Pederson.
+The team failed to qualify for the tournament losing in the finals of its qualifier to Spain (which had even fewer authentic Spaniards than Israel had Israelis, 3 to 2).
+After the loss re returned to his role with the Padres.

 Notable Achievements